arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/practice-schedules-and-their-effects/effects-of-varying-the-size-of-the-practice-set.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Effects of varying the size of the practice set "
+title: 'Effects of varying the size of the practice set '
-nav_order: Effectsofvaryingthesizeofthepracticeset
-has_children: false
 ---
 # Effects of varying the size of the practice set